Approved Exchange Institutions

 - Completed Office of International Study Programs International Exchange Application

-- Declaration of Finances and accompanying financial documents
+- E-Declaration of Finances and accompanying financial documents (to be completed online after application received)

 - English-language test results, such as TOEFL or IELTS.
-These are only required if English is neither your first language nor the language of instruction at your home university.
+These are not required if English language is your first language.
 Scores must be received directly from ETS.
+Students should use code 4540 Northeastern University - International Exchange Programs, Non-Degree.

 - Official academic transcripts from any college-level course work